jason-glassbrook/web25.u4.s2--node-db-3/README.md

     -   [ ] Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 8 records.
     -   [ ] Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
 -   [ ] Add the following method to your API
-    -   [ ] `pushOwnSteps (step, scheme_id)`: This method expects a step object and a scheme id.
+    -   [ ] `schemes/ownSteps/push (scheme_id, step)`: This method expects a step object and a scheme id.
 It inserts the new step into the database, correctly linking it to the intended scheme.
     -   [ ] You may use `POST /api/schemes/:scheme_id/steps` to test this method.